asln82Ns/Config-Monitoring/README.md

 sudo systemctl restart logmonitor.service

 To test you can modify the monitor.py script here ```if '[ERROR]' in line:``` to something that occurs more frequently and see if messages show up.
-Adjust health check intervals if you don't like 15mins.
+Adjust health check message intervals if you don't like 15mins.
+NOTE: finalization count is for the last 60 seconds based on sleep period, not the last interval time.